 - The human voice renders a personal touch and helps forge better relationships in a remote team environment

-- It also helps the developers bond better with the testers bringing in better coordination between teams
+- It also helps the developers bond better with the software QA testing professionals bringing in better coordination between teams

 - Easier, faster and better daily status reporting